openlilylib/snippets/README.md

 1. Create an account on [github](http://github.com/), log into it
 2. Go to "snippets" repository's [github page](https://github.com/openlilylib/snippets)
-3. To add a new file, click on an icon next to the directory path
+3. To add a new file, click on an icon next to the directory path ([see screenshot](https://raw.github.com/openlilylib/snippets/master/adding-new-file-github-interface.png))
 4. To modify a file, click on it and then click "Edit"
 5. After making changes, write the commit description (form at the bottom) and click "Commit New File"/"Commit Changes".
 6. If you are a member of OpenLilyLib organization, the commit will be instantly added.
 If you're not, Github will automatically fork this repository for you and create a pull request that will be handled by the repository admins.